MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// is saved.
 When IsGeneralAutofillEnabled is true, information is saved, suggestions
   /// appear and clicking on one will populate the form fields.
   /// The default value is `TRUE`.
-  /// This property is linked with `CoreWebView2Settings.IsGeneralAutofillEnabled`, so
+  /// This property has the same value as `CoreWebView2Settings.IsGeneralAutofillEnabled`, and
   /// changing one will change the other.
 All `CoreWebView2`s with the same
   /// `CoreWebView2Profile` will share the same value for this property, so for the `CoreWebView2`s with the same
   /// profile, their `CoreWebView2Settings.IsGeneralAutofillEnabled` and